Adtech is clearly more than trade between publishers and advertisers. It takes constant effort to show only relevant ads to users.

 OpenX provides many of the same benefits as larger and better-known companies.
 It’s possible to geo-target ads, keep track of statistics and manage your inventory.

 OpenX also supports video, newsletter and mobile campaigns so you can create ads in many different formats, for your advertisers.

 - Own Domain

 There is a certain learning curve with every ad server, but some can be quicker to master than others.
 OpenX could be structured more simply and intuitively.

-Adzerk has done a great job becoming the go-to solution for enterprises who want a customized solution (like Bed Bath and Beyond, TicketMaster, and EllieMae), but as they are API-driven, you have to be okay dedicating engineering resources to going live.
-Adzerk is so far doing an impressive job at serving the needs of its publishers and has no obvious flaws.
+Kevel has done a great job becoming the go-to solution for enterprises who want a customized solution (like Bed Bath and Beyond, TicketMaster, and EllieMae), but as they are API-driven, you have to be okay dedicating engineering resources to going live.
+Kevel is so far doing an impressive job at serving the needs of its publishers and has no obvious flaws.

 How to Decide Which Ad Server is Right for You?

 For small businesses with a limited budget, it would be better to do some testing before using an ad serving technology.
 Do understand that it too requires time and money to get started with.
 Ad servers do, after all, demand a certain investment in terms of time and money.

 However, when you are ready to scale up the monetization efforts, ad server can help you increase your yield for better return of investment.
 For new publishers, it may take some time to learn the ins and outs of servers (unless you outsource this).
 Although, once you figure this part, it will be more efficient to manage your ad inventory.